craftercms/docs/source/reference/api/search.rst

 Search indexing is the collecting, parsing, and storing of data to enable search across content in CrafterCMS.
 CrafterCMS indexes content items as follows:

-- A full text index of any document that has a MIME type that matches the configured list of MIME types.
+- A full text index of any document that has a MIME type that matches the configured list of MIME types. |br|
   See :ref:`deployer-indexing-mime-types` for more information on configuring MIME types used for indexing.
-- Indexing of any remote document that matches the configured list of remote documents pattern See :ref:`deployer-indexing-remote-documents-path-pattern` for more information on configuring remote documents pattern used for indexing.
+- Indexing of any remote document that matches the configured list of remote documents pattern. |br|
+  See :ref:`deployer-indexing-remote-documents-path-pattern` for more information on configuring remote documents pattern used for indexing.
-- Indexing of jacketed documents (binary documents with additional added metadata) with anything that matches the configured pattern.
+- Indexing of jacketed documents (binary documents with additional added metadata) with anything that matches the configured pattern. |br|
   See :ref:`deployer-indexing-metadata-path-pattern` for more information on configuring metadata path patterns used for indexing.

 Indexing is done differently in the authoring environment vs the delivery environment.